Select Page

 Thinking in rows and columns helps you look at many content samples laterally across dimensions.

 For example, I set up columns for the heading, body and CTA, but I didn’t stop there.
-I made a column for the scenario, another for the visual treatment and another for the for general notes.
+I made a column for the scenario, another for the visual treatment and another for the general notes.
 I even set up a column after the question “what’s the user’s next best step?” kept coming up in discussions.

 Once the columns have the dimensions that you’d like to explore in the content samples, each row can be a new sample.
 You can glance down a column and see where headings are similar or where CTAs have inconsistencies.
 Plus, adding rows can be done by anyone who takes time to fill it out.